 Stress reduction.
 If you suffer from Meniere’s disease symptoms, addressing your stress levels should also be one of your top priorities.
 Anxiety and stress can make symptoms worse and last longer.
 In turn, exacerbations of symptoms can cause even more stress, and so on.[8,9] Stress management techniques like cognitive behavioral therapy or mindfulness-based stress reduction are well worth your time, as they can help to break this vicious cycle.

 Pycnogenol.
 There is some evidence that pycnogenol, a natural extract from French maritime pine bark, may help to control symptoms.
-In one study, 87.3% of people taking 150 mg/day were symptom free after six months, compared to only 34.6% of the control group.
+In one study, 87.3 percent of people taking 150 mg/day were symptom free after six months, compared to only 34.6 percent of the control group.
 Gingko biloba may also help vertigo symptoms.

 Do you have any tips for a Meniere’s disease diet?
 What other Meniere’s disease natural treatments do you use to control symptoms?
 Share your thoughts in the comments section below.